Orkney Fortress Royal Engineers: Service

 The AA guns were in action soon after the outbreak of war when the Luftwaffe attacked the warships in the anchorage in daylight on 17 October 1939, when HMS Iron Duke was damaged, and at dusk on 16 March 1940, when the sappers' S/Ls and Lewis guns were of little use.
 The Fortress Engineers were also expected to defend their positions with Lewis guns and rifles in case of seaborne attack, fears of which grew after the German invasion of Norway.

 Over succeeding months large numbers of AA gun and S/L units were moved into the islands under the Orkney and Shetland Defences (OSDEF), controlled by Anti-Aircraft Command.
 The fortress engineers were engaged during the winter of 1939/40 with constructing emplacements of corrugated iron and sandbags for 13–14 extra pairs of S/Ls across the islands, with hardstandings for the associated generators and huts for the crews.
 Later they built camps for the reinforcements, which included two full AA S/L battalions from the Lancashire TA (38th (King's Regiment) and 39th (Lancashire Fusiliers).)

 Disbandment

-In 1940 AA searchlights became an artillery responsibility, and many of the Orkney men transferred from the RE to the RA.
+In 1940, AA searchlights became an artillery responsibility, and many of the Orkney men transferred from the RE to the RA.
 The Orkney Fortress RE was deleted from the order of battle of OSDEF in November 1941.
 However, an Orkney & Shetland Maintenance Company, RE, continued to serve in the islands.

-As a well-known author, Linklater was soon employed by the War Office Public Relations department to write official 'instant histories' of the war, such as The Northern Garrisons (1941) which described the life of British troops stationed in remote locations, including the Orkneys.
+As a well-known author, Linklater was soon employed by the War Office Public Relations department to write official 'instant histories' of the war, such as The Northern Garrisons (1941) which described the life of British troops stationed in remote locations, including Orkney.

 Successor unit

 10 (Orkney) Troop, RE, was formed after 2008.
-Currently based at the Army Reserve Centre in Kirkwall it forms part of 71 Engineer Regiment, RE, originally assigned to 236 Field Squadron (Air Support) it was placed under 124 (Lowland) Field Squadron in 2014.
+Currently based at the Army Reserve Centre in Kirkwall, it forms part of 71 Engineer Regiment, RE.
+Originally assigned to 236 Field Squadron (Air Support), it was placed under 124 (Lowland) Field Squadron in 2014.